Incubation periods for bacteria that cause food poisoning:

 What Should You Do if You Have a Food Poisoning Claim?

 If you or your loved one has been diagnosed with food poisoning and know what pathogen caused the illness (see above), contact our law firm for a free consultation with Fred or another one of our food poisoning lawyers.
-You can use our free consultation form or call 1-888-377-8900.
-We will help make sure
+You can use our free consultation form or call 1-888-377-8900 to find out if you can sue for food poisoning.
+We will help make sure of the following:

 - all of the required tests have been done;